m4mmon/nuc-cam-streamer/README.md

 In my experience, there is always some small delay between the various sources, that it is quite similar between launches, and that if your scenes do not show the same subjects under various angles, it would not really be necessary to fix it.

 If the delay between cameras is more than half a second, I don't know what can be done.
-Maybe in that cas removing the "use_wallclock_as_timestamps" in the ffmpeg script, and use an "itsoffset".
+Maybe in that case try removing the "use_wallclock_as_timestamps" in the ffmpeg script for the video source, and use an "itsoffset".